 Performs a Relational not-equal-to operation on two inputs on a pixel-by-pixel basis.

-Returns 1 for pixels where the first raster is not equal to the second raster and 0 for pixels where it is equal.
+Returns a value of 1 for pixels where the first raster is not equal to the second raster and a value of 0 for pixels where it is equal to the second raster.

-The Spatial Analyst license is required to use the Math: Trigonometric functions.
+The Image Analyst or Spatial Analyst license is required to use the Math: Trigonometric functions.

 |ACos function|| |

 Calculates the inverse cosine of the pixels in a raster.

 Calculates the inverse hyperbolic cosine of the pixels in a raster.